CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 It may happen that, due to inadequate contractual arrangements, an outsourcing service provider does not provide a service as required to maintain the customer's security level.
 If the need for protection and the resulting requirements for the security of outsourced data or systems are unknown to the outsourcing service provider, they can not be adequately protected.

 ### 2 8 Insufficient regulations for the end of an outsourcing
-Without sufficient and appropriate regulation for the termination of the outsourcing contract, there is a risk that the business relationship will not be dissolved without conflict.
+Without sufficient and appropriate regulation for the termination of the outsourcing contract, there is a risk that the business relationship will not be resolved without conflict.
 Thus it could happen that information of the customer is irrevocably deleted at the outsourcing service provider, before they were completely and correctly transferred to the customer.
 A premature cancellation of customer information may result in penalties for the service provider.

 ### 2 9 Inadequate emergency preparedness concept for outsourcing